OpenGeoscience/vgl/docs/symbols/vglModule.interactorStyle.rst

 ===============================================
-vglModule.interactorStyle (class)
+vgl.interactorStyle (class)
 ===============================================
-vglModule.interactorStyle interactorStyle is a base class for all interactor styles
+vgl.interactorStyle interactorStyle is a base class for all interactor styles

 .. contents::
    :local:

-.. js:class:: vglModule.interactorStyle ()
+.. js:class:: vgl.interactorStyle ()